IKKUengine/SimulatedCPSLabVIEWEnergySystem/README.md

 or download [it](https://github.com/IKKUengine/SimulatedCPSLabVIEWEnergySystem/archive/master.zip) to your home directory and open the folder.

 Look for a file with the extension .lvproj and double-click it.
-Only the three VIs are relevant for the start of the demo energy system:
+Only the two VIs are relevant for the start of the demo energy system:
 * EnergyControlling.vi
 * EnergyMonitoring.vi
-* Virtual-TimeSimulated_EnergySystem.vi

 Start first Virtual-TimeSimulated_EnergySystem.vi and then EnergyMonitoring.vi.
 The system is programmed so that the corresponding database and its structure is created automatically at startup.
 An insight into the database allows the EnergyMonitoring.vi.
 You can also use the [DB Browser for SQLite] (https://sqlitebrowser.org/).

 ## Controlling and Management
+* Virtual-TimeSimulated_EnergySystem.vi

 ## Authors